ProvableHQ/sdk/sdk/README.md

 ```

-#### 2. transfer_private_to_public
+#### 2. `transfer_private_to_public`
-Takes a `credits` record of owned by the sender, subtracts an amount from it, and adds
+This takes a `credits` record owned by the sender, subtracts an amount from it, and adds
-that amount to the `account` mapping of the receiver.
-This function is %50 private and %50 public.
+that subtracted amount to the `account` mapping of the receiver.
+This function is 50% private and 50% public.
 It consumes a record
 as a private input and generates a public balance in the `account` mapping entry belonging to the receiver.

 ```mermaid